binipringle/right-to-be-forgotten/_texts/0-outline.md

 - {:.indent-2}Social workers – patient
 - {:.indent-2}Accountant – client
 - {:.indent-2}Doctor -  patient

 *These are important because when State Law governs (diversity cases) state law on privilege governs and these privileges will apply.*

-**Steps of analysis for privilege:**
+- {:.indent-0}**Steps of analysis for privilege:**
-- What is the evidence
+- {:.indent-5}What is the evidence
-- What is it offered to prove
+- {:.indent-5}What is it offered to prove
-- Who holds it (who can waive and who must assert)
+- {:.indent-5}Who holds it (who can waive and who must assert)
-- When does it apply (what facts or circumstances support the privilege)
+- {:.indent-5}When does it apply (what facts or circumstances support the privilege)
-- What does it cover or shield (scope)
+- {:.indent-5}What does it cover or shield (scope)
-- Has there been a waiver
+- {:.indent-5}Has there been a waiver
-- Is the privilege absolutish or qualified and if qualified what is needed to pierce
+- {:.indent-5}Is the privilege absolute-ish or qualified and if qualified what is needed to pierce

 ---

-### Attorney Client and Work Product
+## Attorney Client and Work Product

 **Rule 502** provides that an attorney cannot be compelled to reveal confidential communication between client and counsel made in course of seeking legal advice/services/counsel (legal counsel) (5 C’s).
 - {:.indent-2}Client holds privilege but attorney must assert it to protect client.